 Faction: {npc.faction} | Traits: {', '.join(npc.personality)}

-Attitude toward player: {npc.relationship}
+Attitude to player: {npc.relationship}

 Knows: {', '.join(npc.knowledge)}